 A student may decorate the surface of his or her room door facing the corridor, provided that it is done according to the guidelines below.
 Adhering to these guidelines will protect doors from unusual harsh wear, eliminate potential fire hazards, and ensure free movement/access in the hallway.
 Decorations may not be placed on exteriors of University housing.

-b.
-Decorations may not project move than one-half (1/2) inch from the surface of the door.
+c.
+Decorations may not project more than one-half (1/2) inch from the surface of the door.
 Greeting cards should be fastened shut.